Comments

 The con was wrapped up with a closing ceremony (posh term for getting everyone in the same room) hosted by our own Andy Lilly.
 A couple of

-awards were handed out including the Ping, F*** It award.
+Ping, F*** It award.
 I'll leave the details so as not to get them wrong.
 With the closing ceremony ending with very long list of thank yous we all then started to thin out and make our weary way home.

 Well that was the first of the resurrected TravCons.
 With a little bit of luck there will be a TravCon 2009, a bit bigger and obviously better.